tapster/omniauth-meetup/README.md

 ## Usage

-To get stared you will need to register an OAuth Consumer in your meetup.com account [here](http://www.meetup.com/meetup_api/oauth_consumers/)
+To get started you will need to register an OAuth Consumer in your meetup.com account [here](http://www.meetup.com/meetup_api/oauth_consumers/)